5 Best Dog Breeds for Playing Frisbee Fetch

 No.3 – Golden Retriever

 Trust us from our own experience, Golden Retrievers are pretty awesome for any type of fetch games.
 Our own one loves chasing just about anything and will happily return the toy in order to go for another go – for hours at a time!
 This is a loving, family friendly dog breed that enjoys playing with its owners in every possible way.
-If you are looking for a sweet and gentle companion pet that loves playing fetch and is also pretty great at it then Golden Retriever is the one to go for!
+If you are looking for a sweet and gentle companion pet that loves playing fetch and makes a great frisbee dog then Golden Retriever is the one to go for!

 No.4 – Australian Shepherd Dog